Set up a balance sheet

 Download our template to create your balance sheet.

-For each year, you'll need to fill in actual or estimated figures against each of the below items.
+For each year, you need to fill in actual or estimated figures against each of the below items.
 If you use estimated costs, make sure to label them clearly.

 Current assets

-Current assets are assets that can be converted into cash within one year or less.
+Current assets are assets that you can convert into cash within one year or less.
 This includes:

 - cash